JesseBuesking/BB.Caching/README.md

 BB.Caching
 ==========

 BB.Caching is a library for (ASP).NET developers with the goal of making caching as simple as possible.
-With out-of-the-box support for [Redis](http://redis.io), you can be up and running with a fast, distributed cache in less time than it would take for you to write everything from scratch.
+With out-of-the-box support for [Redis](http://redis.io) [on top of booksleeve-net](https://code.google.com/p/booksleeve/), you can be up and running with a fast, distributed cache in less time than it would take for you to write everything from scratch.
 (I'm purposely setting your expectations as low as possible so that when everything _just works_ you'll end up happier :D)

 Note: This code is not production ready, but has a lot of [tests](https://github.com/JesseBuesking/BB.Caching/blob/master/BB.Caching.Tests/CacheTests.cs) that cover many cases.